 Looking for the best games for iPad, iPhone and iPod touch?
 You've come to the right place.
 With iOS games reviews, gameplay videos and links to the games on the App Store, this roundup lists the 100 very best games ever released for the iPad & iPhone, from strategy and action to puzzlers and RPGs.

-A quick note on IAP: Many games have IAPs - In-App Purchases.
+A quick note on IAP: Many games have IAPs (in-app purchases).
 Be wary of overspending on consumable IAPs.
 Our reviews note when IAPs impact on any particular game.
-And here's how to block persistent review requests, which is a recurrent annoyance in mobile gaming.

 Adventure, point-and-click, and story games

 From old-school point-and-click to thoroughly modern touchscreen adventures, these interactive stories will keep you engrossed for days.

 Banner Saga blends ingredients from adventure-style text-based decision-making and turn-based grid combat.
 In any given skirmish, you command a squad of up to six fighters, selected from a larger caravan of personnel that ebbs and flows in response to your decisions and performance.
 The battles play out like Final Fantasy Tactics or games of that ilk, with each turn providing the ability to move a hero a certain number of squares and then perform an action, whether it's a melee or weapon attack or a magic/support interaction.

 Outside of combat, things are just as dangerous.
 You make decisions about almost everything, and you'll pay for slip-ups.
 Even dialogue selections feed into how the storyline twists and turns on the road ahead.